minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 export default App;
 ```

-!TODO!
-open browser
+#### Save the files, and open your browser and go to http://localhost:5173 to see the application.

+"Dog" menu has been added to the navbar next to "Pokemon."
+Press the "Dog" menu to check that the screen can be displayed and processed in the same way as in "Pokemon".

 # 3. Wrap up
 This concludes the hands-on.
-Thank you for your hard work.<br>
-The complete code is available [here](./src/1th/first-app/).<br>
+Thank you for your hard work.The complete code is available [here](./src/1th/first-app/).<br>
 There are many things that need to be fixed, such as the lack of a TOP screen and extremely poor design (the lame design is intentional!).
 Please try to improve this UI or add features with your ideas.

 ## Advice for those interested in frontend development